 - Click on the Start a party button(you don’t have to invite anyone).

 - Make sure your microphone is not muted – you can mute and unmute by pressing the Y button on your controller.

 - Speak into the microphone – if it’s working, you’ll see the ring around your profile pic glow.

-- If the ring doesn’t light up, make sure the mic isn’t muted on the headset itself and then try speaking into it again.
+- If the ring doesn’t light up, make sure the mic isn’t muted on the headset itself.